LGBTQ themes in Western animation: Arcane

 On November 7, 2021, Arcane, premiered on Netflix.
 Overton told The Gamer that they hinted at queerness in the series, only leaving it as subtext, and noted that series creator called for removing the line "'you're hot, cupcake" from the fifth episode, saying she could only say it with her looks alone, but said that she wanted to keep it in, he agreed, and she called it "one of the touchstones" of the relationship between Vi and Caitlyn.
 Vi later moves in with Caitlyn, and in the show's ninth episode, Vi's sister, Jinx, describes Caitlyn as Vi's girlfriend.
 Reviewers critically reviewed the series.
 Nico Dayo of Polygon said that the series did not do enough to commit to LGBTQ characters, saying it uses "queer aesthetics" and "queer coding" instead, with any overt gay behavior only occurring in bawdy houses, behind closed doors, and argued that Caitlyn and Vi are assumed to be queer, but this is "couched in vagueness."
 Stacey Henley of TheGamer was also critical, arguing that there is a "piece of transphobia" in the series, noting a sex worker implied to be a trans woman briefly shown.
 The show was renewed for a second season on November 20.

 Other reviewers were more positive.
 Jade King of TheGamer said the connection between Vi and Caitlyn becomes a "serious queer relationship," and praised the show's final act for "developing their romantic bond," while also saying that the show's fandom is by and for gay people, and positively receiving the third act of the show's first season.
 Chloe Barnes of Collider said that the series delivered "on the foundations of LGBT characters".
 Arianne Binette of Film-Cred said that although there was discussion that some believed that the series was "queerbaiting the queer audience," because their relationship was not directly stated from the start, that this claim is inaccurate.
-Xan Indigo of ScreenRant argued that the "touching romance between two women" during the series fixes issues from the League of Legends video games.
+Xan Indigo of Screen Rant argued that the "touching romance between two women" during the series fixes issues from the League of Legends video games.